d0tTino/GeneCoder/WORKFLOWS.md

 `pre-commit` with Python 3.11.
 The `build` matrix depends on this job so linting only executes once per change.

+The workflow also includes a **`secret-scan`** job that runs `gitleaks` to detect accidentally committed secrets.
+Similar to the lint step, it only runs when source files change and the pull request isn't limited to documentation or comment updates.

+After the test matrix completes, a **`sbom`** job generates a CycloneDX software bill of materials using `cyclonedx-py`.
+The resulting `sbom.xml` file is uploaded as a build artifact for auditing purposes.

 ## Automatic Merging for Comment-Only Changes